PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Introduction

-To this end, we propose \textbf{P}rompt-guided \textbf{P}ooling \textbf{LLaVA} (PPLLaVA), a novel method that combines visual pooling with instruction-aware visual feature extraction.
+To this end, we propose Prompt-guided Pooling LLaVA (PPLLaVA), a novel method that combines visual token pooling with instruction-aware visual feature extraction.
 Specifically, PPLLaVA first identifies prompt-relevant visual representations through fine-grained vision-prompt alignment.
-Then, using the prompt-vision relevance as a 3D convolutional kernel, PPLLaVA can compress the visual tokens to any desired three-dimensional size based on the specified output size or stride.
-Finally, recognizing that CLIP pretraining provides a limited context length and that training video LLMs—particularly for multi-turn dialogues—requires long text contexts, PPLLaVA also employs asymmetric positional embedding extensions to expand the text encoding capacity.
-As a result, PPLLaVA effectively extracts relevant visual features from both long texts and short phrases while compressing video tokens.
-PPLLaVA achieves over an 80\% compression rate, supports ultra-long video inputs, and simultaneously improves performance on short videos.
-In fact, PPLLaVA functions similarly to a Q-Former within LLaVA, but it offers several advantages over directly training a Q-Former: (1) PPLLaVA introduces far fewer additional parameters and computational overhead, amounting to less than one-tenth of a Q-Former.
-(2) While a Q-Former requires a three-stage pretraining process—contrastive learning, alignment training, and instruction tuning—PPLLaVA can be utilized solely during instruction tuning, allowing for seamless transfer from image-domain LLMs.
-(3) PPLLaVA supports flexible output sizes for different modalities, whereas the number of queries in a Q-Former is fixed once set.
-As a result, different Q-Formers typically need to be trained separately for images and videos \citep{zhang2023video,li2023mvbench}.
+It then uses the resulting prompt-vision relevance map as a 3D convolutional kernel to compress visual tokens into any desired three-dimensional size, based on a specified output resolution or stride.
+In addition, recognizing that CLIP pretraining imposes a limited text context length—and that training video LLMs, especially for multi-turn dialogues, demands extended textual input—PPLLaVA incorporates asymmetric positional embedding extensions to enhance the model's text encoding capacity.
+As a result, PPLLaVA effectively extracts instruction-relevant visual features from both long-form and short-form textual prompts while significantly reducing the visual token length.
+It achieves over 90\% token compression, supports ultra-long video inputs, and simultaneously enhances performance on short-video tasks.